straiforos/Traiforce-Resume/projects/resume/README.md

 # Future ambition
 - Publish this site to https://stephen.traiforos.com
-Publish the resume service as an NPM package allowing anyone to use their JSON resume to build an Angular application.
+- Publish the resume service as an NPM package allowing anyone to use their JSON resume to build an Angular application.
+    - Unit test the service for maintainability.
 - Publish material components for each section of the JSON resume standard.
+    - Unit test the components for maintainability.